rory-codes/tag-x/README.md

 **Images**
 * Squoosh: https://squoosh.com/ was used to reduce the size of the images used throughout the website.
 * Balsamiq: Website wireframes were created using balsamiq https://balsamiq.com/wireframes/desktop
-***Booking Integration:** Booking enquiry form to allow users to message TAG X about upcoming sessions.
 ***Deployment:** Hosted via GitHub Pages (https://github.com/rory-codes/tag-x/

 ## Features